linnanwang/AlphaX-NASBench101/README.md

 This repository hosts the implementation of AlphaX for searching on a design domain defined by NASBench-101.
 NASBench-101 is a NAS dataset that contains 420k+ networks with their actual training, validation accuracies.
 For details of NASBench-101, please check [here](https://github.com/google-research/nasbench).

-In 200 search trails, AlphaX is 2.8x and 3.0x faster than Regularized Evolution and Random Search on NASBench dataset.
+In 200 search trails, AlphaX is on average 2.8x and 3.0x faster than Regularized Evolution and Random Search on NASBench dataset.

 <img src='https://github.com/linnanwang/AlphaX-CVPR2019/blob/master/fig/mcts_speed_nasbench.png?raw=true' width="400">

-This is how MCTS progressively probes the search domain.
+This is how AlphaX progressively probes the search domain.
 Each node represents an MCTS state; the node color reflects its value, i.e. accuracy, indicating how promising a search branch.

 <img src='https://github.com/linnanwang/AlphaX-CVPR2019/blob/master/fig/mcts_viz.png?raw=true' width="400">